 This was quite frustrating for me, as there were so many great photograph opportunities missed.
 This of course cannot be helped the driver has instructions and is there for the benefit of all passengers not just one eager photographer that would have happily stopped every few miles.

 Passing through the various townships with people going about their everyday tasks, tending their crops in the neighbouring fields on land reclaimed from the desert or a river flood plain.
 Even in the middle of nowhere often a local would suddenly appear carrying an impossibly heavy load, or children would be walking home from school.
-There were just too many amazing sights that were just begging for the attention of my lens, this is a journey crying out to be done independently.
+There were just too many amazing sights that were begging for attention from my lens, this is a journey requires completing independently.

 Maybe next time there will be a Lawrence of Arabia moment!